Why Investors Are Eyeing Extra Space Storage Inc (EXR): The Key

 - Momentum rank: 8/10

-With a composite GF Score of 94 out of 100, Extra Space Storage Inc demonstrates a strong potential for market outperformance, driven by exceptional growth and value metrics.
+With a GF Score of 94 out of 100, Extra Space Storage Inc demonstrates a high potential for market outperformance, driven by its exceptional growth and GF Value ranks.

 Understanding Extra Space Storage Inc's Business

-Extra Space Storage Inc, with a market cap of $30.08 billion and annual sales of $2.86 billion, operates as a fully integrated real estate investment trust.
-It owns, operates, and manages nearly 3,700 self-storage properties across 42 states, encompassing over 280 million net rentable square feet.
-The company's operations include both wholly owned facilities and properties managed on behalf of third parties, generating revenue through ownership and management fees.
+Extra Space Storage Inc, with a market cap of $30.54 billion and annual sales of $2.86 billion, operates as a fully integrated real estate investment trust.
+It owns, operates, and manages nearly 3,700 self-storage properties across 42 states, providing over 280 million net rentable square feet of storage space.
+The company's diverse ownership model includes wholly owned properties, joint ventures, and third-party managed facilities.
+This broad operational scope contributes to its robust revenue streams and profitability.

 Profitability and Growth Metrics

-Extra Space Storage Inc's Profitability Rank is impressive, standing at 9 out of 10.
-The company's Gross Margin has consistently increased over the past five years, highlighting its efficiency in converting revenue into profit.
-This trend is complemented by a strong Predictability Rank of 4.5 stars, indicating reliable operational performance.
+Extra Space Storage Inc's Profitability Rank is impressive, standing at 9 out of 10, which highlights its superior ability to generate profits relative to its peers.
+The company's Gross Margin has consistently increased over the past five years, with recent figures showing a margin of 73.80% in 2023.
+This trend underscores its efficiency in converting revenue into profit.

-Ranked highly in Growth, the company's 3-Year Revenue Growth Rate of 13.1% outperforms 79.91% of its peers in the REITs industry.
-Additionally, its EBITDA growth over the past three and five years underscores its ongoing expansion and operational efficiency.
+Ranked highly in Growth, the company's 3-Year Revenue Growth Rate stands at 13.1%, outperforming 79.88% of companies in the REITs industry.
+Additionally, its EBITDA has seen a robust increase, with a three-year growth rate of 14.4%, highlighting its operational effectiveness and expansion capabilities.

-Considering Extra Space Storage Inc's robust financial strength, impressive profitability, and consistent growth metrics, the GF Score highlights the company's exceptional position for potential market outperformance.
-Investors looking for similar opportunities can explore other high-scoring companies using the GF Score Screen available to GuruFocus Premium members.
+Considering Extra Space Storage Inc's strong financial strength, impressive profitability, and consistent growth metrics, the GF Score effectively highlights the company's exceptional position for potential market outperformance.
+Investors looking for robust investment opportunities may find Extra Space Storage Inc an attractive option.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.